nipreps/nipreps-book/_sources/nipreps/nipreps.md

 ## NiPreps driving principles

-*NiPreps* are driven by 3 main principles, which are summarized below.
+*NiPreps* are driven by three main principles, which are summarized below.
 These principles distill some design and organizational foundations.

-### 1. Robust
+### 1. Robust with very diverse data

 *NiPreps* are meant to be robust to different datasets and attempt to provide the best possible results independent of scanner manufacturer, acquisition parameters, or the presence of additional correction scans (such as field maps).
 The end-user tools only impose a single constraint on the input dataset - being compliant with BIDS (Brain Imaging Data Structure) [^gorgolewski2016].